othmbela/dbn-based-nids/README.md

 * Download the dataset from [here](https://www.unb.ca/cic/datasets/ids-2017.html).
 * Move the CSV files to the following directory ***./data/raw/***
-* Then, create and pre-process the dataset using this following command line:
+* Afterwards, the dataset must be pre-processed using this following command line:
 ```bash
     $ make dataset
 ```